- Movie Reviews

 There is some coarse language in this movie, including:

-I Now Pronounce You Chuck and Larry is a comedy with the now familiar story of two straight men pretend to be gay in order to gain government benefits.
+I Now Pronounce You Chuck and Larry is a comedy with the now familiar story of two straight men pretending to be gay in order to gain government benefits.

 The main message from this movie is tolerance of all sexual persuasions.